gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 # Lab 2 - Language Understanding Intelligence Service (LUIS)

 If you're following the labs in order, at this point we have a pretty basic 'Hello World' bot that that simply listens to the incoming message from the user and returns the number of characters in the message (not very helpful).
-For a bot to be useful, it needs to be able to understand the intent of a message and the important information provided within it.
-Luckily for us, this is where LUIS steps in!
+Users typically interact with bots through natural language.
+It's the bot's job to understand these natural language commands and act accordingly.
+This is where LUIS comes in!

 LUIS is a natural language processing machine-learning service in Microsoft's Cognitive Service's suite of APIs that can be easily trained to understand the content of natural language content.
 Best of all, LUIS provides a FREE tier that we can start using immediately without any upfront cost!